Author:

 Wer diese Informationen gerne auf deutsch hätte, schreibt mir bitte eine Mail.

 The Greenland II rudder works well enough, but I have two problems with it: There is no provision to let #1 steer, and (as others also have remarked) the pedal assembly is flimsy and not too ergonomic.
-As Folbot did not react at all to my inquiry for a #1 pedal option, I decided to build new pedal assemblies for both seats that would double as foot rests and allow to steer from either the #1 or #2 seat.
-This would means adding a second line to each side, and I made these detachable in case only one was needed (see line schema, below, the blue blob where the lines split is a small carbine hook).
-As a guide for the #1 lines I added eyelets to the #3 crossframe (as they are, factory-installed, on the #5 frame).
+I decided to build new pedal assemblies for both seats that would allow to steer from either the #1 or #2 seat.
+This would mean adding a second line to each side, and I changed the pedals to so-called "boomerang" or "stirrup" pedals that are held in place by bungee cord.
+I made the lines detachable in case only one was needed (see line schema, below, the ellipse where the lines split is a small carbine hook).

 As the author of this page I take no expressed or implied responsibility for the content of external links; opinions expressed on such pages are not necessarily mine.
 The web space provider is not responsible for the contents of this page or any linked pages.